 Average Weather at Thule Air Base Greenland

-At Thule Air Base, the temperature typically varies from -19°F to 46°F over the course of the year, and is rarely below -32°F or above 54°F.
+At Thule Air Base, the summers are chilly and partly cloudy and the winters are long, frigid, dry, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from -19°F to 46°F and is rarely below -32°F or above 54°F.

 The warm season lasts for 3.2 months, from June 2 to September 9, with an average daily high temperature above 35°F. The hottest day of the year is July 19, with an average high of 46°F and low of 39°F.